 Most operating expenditures are budgeted with modest increases, with some exceptions like City wide insurance coverage that increased over 40% from 2022, court security costs, and continued increasing surface water operating and capital costs.
-Overall, the City's expenditures are continuing to exceed the City's ongoing revenues.
+Overall, the City's expenditures are continuing to exceed the City's ongoing revenues even with the City Council implementing new revenue sources in the 2023/2024 Adopted Biennial Budget.